 To comply with our legal obligations.
 The parish is required to process personal information to comply with certain legal obligations which they are subject to including: Providing information to An Garda Siochana, the Revenue Commissioners and other Government bodies or agencies when required to do so by law; To verify personal information and to meet legal and compliance obligations; To carry out a statutory audit/inspection; Where a person has exercised one of their data rights, we will retain a copy of all correspondence to demonstrate our compliance with data protection legislation.
 Where a person has exercised one of their data rights and asked us not to contact them by email at a particular email address, for example, we will need to retain a copy of that email address in order to comply with the no-contact request.

-For legitimate business interests.
-Where the parish processes personal information for our legitimate interests, the parish will ensure that there is a fair balance between their legitimate interest and the data subject’s fundamental rights and freedoms.
 The parish may use personal information to manage the day to day running of the parish, including accounting, internal reporting needs, to ensure appropriate IT security and to prevent fraud, in our legitimate interest.
 Our legitimate interest is the effective management of the administrative functions of the parish.
 The parish may use personal information to communicate with a data subject, to update them on developments within the parish, diocese or wider Church of Ireland and invite data subjects to events that we feel may be of interest to them.
 Our legitimate interest is to connect with and update data subjects on services provided by the parish.
 The parish may process personal information, which includes the processing of special categories of personal data, where processing is carried out in the course of their legitimate activities on condition that the processing relates solely to data subjects who are members, former members or whom have previously been involved with the parish or are an employee and/or contracted staff member.
 The parish may use personal information to contact people who are in regular contact with them in connection with their purposes.
 The legitimate interests of the parish do not override a data subject’s interest.
 A data subject has the right, free of charge, to object to the parish using their personal information for legitimate interests.
 Objections should be made to the Rector by letter to The Rectory, Rookery Close, Killarney, V93 DPC3 or using our info@... email address.

 For the establishment, exercise or defence of legal claims.
 The parish occasionally processes personal information, including sensitive personal information, such as information concerning health, religious or philosophical beliefs, criminal convictions / offences where it is necessary for the establishment, exercise or defence of legal claims.